 – Maple syrup – you need to add a bit of sweetener here, the caramel flavor of maple syrup works perfectly.

 – A pinch of salt – enhances the sweetness of the dessert.

-– Almond butter – you can buy ready-made almond butter, for example in health food stores.
-It should contain just roasted and finely ground almonds.
-You can also make your own at home if you have a good blender/food processor.
-Almond butter is a very versatile ingredient, you can add it also to your oatmeal, spoon over fresh fruits or make my coffee banana smoothie!
+– Almond butter – you can use store-bought almond butter or make your own at home if you have a good blender/food processor.
+Almond butter is a very versatile ingredient, you can add it also to your oatmeal, spoon over fresh fruits, or make my coffee banana smoothie!

 - You can sprinkle it with some chopped nuts – shredded coconut, almonds, hazelnuts, and my favorite pecans.